moonstar-x/server-setup/docs/linux/services/development/code-server.md

 !!! note
     In the case of the `PUID` and `PGID` environment variables, `1000` corresponds to the user's UID and GID respectively.
 You can find the values for your own user by running `id $whoami`.

+!!! note
+    Make sure to change `UI_PASSWORD` to a custom secret value.

 ### Reverse Proxy